Srimanas0212/pv-energy-harvesting-system/documents/04-ldo.md

 3. The error amplifier compares the feedback voltage to `Vref`, producing a buffered output that drives the pass transistor gate.
 Buffering isolates the high-gain amplifier stage and supplies sufficient drive current to charge the pass transistor's gate capacitance.
 4. The pass transistor is sized for the required load current while minimizing dropout voltage.

-See `images/fig4.1-ldo-schematic.png` for the full schematic.
+See [Schematic diagram of the circuit](../images/4.1-LDO.png) for the full schematic.

 ```
 Vout = Vref · (1 + R1 / R_effective)